Iowa Attractions December 22, 2022

 11. Maharishi Vedic City

-Maharishi Vedic City is a small city near Fairfield that was inspired by meditation guru, Maharishi Mahesh Yogi, who recommended that its development be based on ancient Vedic literature.
-The city lives according to this lifestyle, and has banned the sale of non-organic food and the use of cars other than electric ones.
+is a small city near Fairfield that was inspired by meditation guru, Maharishi Mahesh Yogi, who recommended that its development be based on ancient Vedic literature.
+The city lives by this lifestyle and has banned the sale of non-organic food and the use of cars other than electric ones.

 12. Maharishi University, Fairfield